LincaMarius/ISAP-1_Logisim_Simulation/README.md

 This project is part of a project made by me: https://github.com/LincaMarius/ISAP-Computer

-where we optimized the SAP-1 computer
+where I optimized the SAP-1 computer to create the ISAP-1 computer.

 ## ISAP-1 Model A Version 1